An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 Spelling variations of this family name include: Carney, Kearney, O'Kearney, O'Carney and others.

-First found in County Meath and County Clare where O'Kearney, were chiefs of Avon-Ui-Cearney or O'Kearney's River, a district about Six-Mile-Bridge, in the baronies of Tulla and Bunratty.
+First found in County Meath (Irish: An Mhí) anciently part of the kingdom of Brega, located in Eastern Ireland, in the province of Leinster and County Clare where O'Kearney, were chiefs of Avon-Ui-Cearney or O'Kearney's River, a district about Six-Mile-Bridge, in the baronies of Tulla and Bunratty.

 This web page shows only a small excerpt of our Kearney research.
 Another 466 words(33 lines of text) are included under the topic Early Kearney History in all our PDF Extended History products.